DallasFormulaRacing/software-wiki/docs/onboarding/new-to-CS-or-SE.md

 ## What now?

 After you have selected an IDE, and successfully installed [Python](https://www.python.org/), you're good to continue onto where everyone else would start!
-You can do this by revisiting the [Resources](resources.md) page, checking the sidebar, or just by clicking the "Next" arrow right below this.
+You can do this by checking the sidebar, or just by clicking the "Next" arrow right below this.